A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Relation to Hardy's logical proof of contextuality

 From the above construction, we can see that the choice of setting $x_1$ (or $x_2$) determines which of the two measurements (the one corresponding to the computational basis or that corresponding to the Hadamard basis) is performed directly on the subsystem $\R\A$ (or $\Ss\B$) of the state $\ket{\psi^{t=2}}_{\R\A\Ss\B}$ isomorphic to $\ket{\psi_{Hardy}}_{\A\B}$.
 These measurements are complimentary, and $(x_1,x_2)\in\{(0,0),(0,1),(1,0),(1,1)\}$ specify the four possible measurement contexts in this setup.
 The Hardy model, and therefore the FR model is logically contextual which means that we cannot jointly assign values to the outcomes of all these measurements \cite{Abramsky15}.
-The arguments for the logical proof of contextuality are also in direct correspondence with the logical reasoning steps leading to the paradoxical chain of \cref{eq: chain4}, with $a_{x_1=0}=0/1$, $b_{x_2=0}=0/1$ in the Hardy case corresponding to $u=\textup{fail}/\textup{ok}$, $w=\textup{fail}/\textup{ok}$ in the FR case and $a_{x_1=1}=0/1$, $b_{x_2=1}=0/1$ corresponding to $a=0/1$, $b=0/1$.
+The arguments for the logical proof of contextuality are also in direct correspondence with the logical reasoning steps leading to the paradoxical chain of \Cref{eq: chain4}, with $a_{x_1=0}=0/1$, $b_{x_2=0}=0/1$ in the Hardy case corresponding to $u=\textup{fail}/\textup{ok}$, $w=\textup{fail}/\textup{ok}$ in the FR case and $a_{x_1=1}=0/1$, $b_{x_2=1}=0/1$ corresponding to $a=0/1$, $b=0/1$.

 In fact, the FR set-up can also be used to prove Hardy's theorem i.e., to provide a logical proof of contextuality of the underlying quantum states and measurements.
 The FR argument for the entanglement scenario establishes precisely this (by mirroring the Hardy argument as we have explained above).
-Therefore, even though the FR and Hardy theorems have a one-to-one mapping between the states, measurements and statements involved in the proofs, Hardy's conclusion regarding the non-locality/contextuality of the scenario holds true while the validity of FR's claim (which is stronger than Hardy's) is subject to interpretation, as we have discussed in section \ref{sec:validty_of_FR}.
+Therefore, even though the FR and Hardy theorems have a one-to-one mapping between the states, measurements and statements involved in the proofs, Hardy's conclusion regarding the non-locality/contextuality of the scenario holds true while the validity of FR's claim that ``Quantum theory cannot consistently justify the use of itself'' (which is a stronger statement than Hardy's) does not generally hold true for quantum theory as our results show, but can be understood as holding only for a specific version of quantum theory that additionally assumes independence of statements from choices of Heisenberg cuts (i.e., when additional assuming \hyperref[def: I_assump]{$\mathbf{I}$}), as we have discussed in \Cref{sec: resolution_entanglement}.